Talking Art

 Meeting Day and Time: Fourth Tuesday of the month, 11am to 12pm Cost 2€ per person

-Accepts new members: Yes but contact Robert first before attending.
+Yes, but contact Robert first before attending.

 Talking Art Meetings